-During the conference delegates can choose from three workshops to develop their primary care research skills.
+During the conference delegates could choose from three workshops to develop their primary care research skills.

-Our workshops will be engaging and interactive - the presenters will give you the opportunity to learn and build new skills.
+Our workshops were engaging and interactive - the presenters gave delegates the opportunity to learn and build new skills.

 Writing for Publication

 Presenter: A/Prof Katharine Wallis (The University of Queensland)